WITH US

 Aggravated DUI

-Pennsylvania takes it even further with a third DUI level.
-This third level also has aggravating factors.
+Pennsylvania takes it even further with a third level of DUI charges that also considers aggravating factors.

 What Are Aggravating Factors?

-- High blood alcohol concentration.
-A BAC of .10 percent or higher leads to High BAC charges.
-A BAC of .16 percent or higher leads to Highest BAC charges.
-Your attorney may try to challenge the breathalyzer and/or blood test, as well as the traffic stop and field sobriety tests, thereby challenging the results of the BAC.
+- High Blood Alcohol Concentration: A BAC of .10 percent or higher results in High BAC charges, while a BAC of .16 percent or higher leads to Highest BAC charges.
+Your Pittsburgh criminal attorney may challenge the reliability of breathalyzer and/or blood tests, as well as the validity of the traffic stop and field sobriety tests, thereby contesting the accuracy of the BAC results.

-- It was the first offense within the last ten years
+- It being your first offense within the last ten years

-- The accused had no passengers in the car who were under the age of 14
+- No passengers in the vehicle under the age of 14

 How We Can Help

-There are serious consequences attached to a High BAC or Highest BAC DUI charge.
-A first-in-ten-years .16 percent Highest DUI charge comes with any or all of the following consequences:
+When facing a High BAC or Highest BAC DUI charge, the repercussions are significant.
+If you have been charged with a .16 percent Highest DUI offense within the past ten years, you may face any or all of the following consequences:

 - Ungraded misdemeanor charges

-- A possible full drug and alcohol assessment with treatment
+- Mandatory drug and alcohol assessment with treatment

 - Fines ranging from $1,000 to $5,000